iamkirankumaryadav/GenAI/README.md

 - Generate realistic images through text-based prompts or by modifying existing images.
 - GAN can convert low-resolution images to high-resolution images.
 Turning a black & white image to colour.
 - GAN can be used for data augmentation to create synthetic data with all the attributes of real-world data.
-- GANs can also create realistic faces, characters, and animals for animation and video.
+- GANs can create realistic faces, characters, and animals for animation and video.
 - In ML, data augmentation artificially increases the training set by creating modified copies of a dataset using existing data.
-- We can use the GenAI model to accurately guess and complete some missing information in a dataset.
+- We can use the GenAI model to guess and complete some missing information in a dataset accurately.
 - GANs can also generate the remaining or incomplete portion/surface of an image.
 - GANs can generate 3D models from 2D photo or scanned images.
 - In healthcare, it combines X-rays and other body scans to create realistic images of organs for surgical planning and simulation.

 ### Variational Autoencoders (VAEs)
-- A type of generative model that uses probabilistic methods to learn a latent representation of data.
+- A generative model that uses DL to learn a probabilistic representation of data and generates new data samples.
-- This latent representation is a lower-dimensional space that captures the underlying structure of the data.
+- VAEs learn a latent space that is not deterministic but rather a probability distribution.
+- VAEs generate new data samples that are similar to the training data but not identical.

 **How VAEs Work?**
-1. **Encoding:**
+1. **Encoder Network:**
-- The VAE takes an input data point and encodes it into a latent representation.
+- The encoder takes an input and maps/encodes it to a latent space, represented by a probability distribution.
-- This latent representation is a point in a lower-dimensional space.
+- The distribution is parameterized by the mean and variance.
+- Latent Space: A lower dimensional representation of input data (Probability distribution of real data)

-2. **Decoding:**
+2. **Decoder Network:**
-- The VAE then decodes the latent representation back into a reconstructed data point.
+- The decoder takes the sampled latent code and maps it back to the original input space.

 3. **Loss Function:**
 - The VAE is trained to minimize a loss function that consists of two terms: